rjmeats/BritishRainfall/DailyReadings/DailyWeatherReports/MappingEarlyStationsToRR.md

 The aggregated monthly rainfall for DWR stations has been calculated here in the same way.
 For example, the DWR rainfall assigned to June is the sum of the readings in the DWR reports for the 2nd May to the 1st June inclusive.

-### Observations for Sundays and holidays in the DWR
+### Observations for Sundays and holidays in the early DWRs

 In the early years of the DWRs, there was usually no report published on 'non-working' days: Sundays, Good Friday and Christmas Day.
 This was the case until Good Friday 19th April 1867, after which Sundays and holidays did have DWRs.